MikeyBurkman/eggnog/README.md

 Notes:
   - eggnog is not a unit test framework.
 It just allows you to easily inject mock dependencies.
 Use a real testing framework in conjunction with eggnog.
   - It is not possible (or at least not easy) to use a mix of real and mock implementations.
 This is on purpose.
 Using real implementations of dependencies would not make this a unit test.
   - Loading modules is cheap.
 (Remember, require() is used behind the scenes, which caches each file.)
-Create a new context for each individual test, to make sure each test is completely independent of each other.
+Create a new module for each individual test, to make sure each test is completely independent of each other.
-  - eggnog testing is still very beta.
-This will likely be greatly improved in the future.
+  - eggnog testing is still beta.
+Better integration with testing frameworks like Mocha are in the works.

 ### Examples
 See [this example app](https://github.com/MikeyBurkman/eggnog-exampleapp)

 ### Misc Notes
   - The init() function will only be called if the module is either the starting module, or is a transitive dependency of the starting module.
-  - Local module IDs follow the directory structure, though are (by default) period-deliminated.
+  - Local module IDs follow the directory structure, though are period-deliminated.
 So if file `'/home/joe/myapp/utils/logger'` is loaded with `'/home/joe/myapp'` as the root, then the module ID becomes `'utils.logger'`.
   - IDs are case-insensitive for local modules.
 If you have two files who only differ by their casing, then you should probably rename one of them, because that's just bad form.
 (External files generally follow the naming rules for require())

 ### Why is it called eggnog?